 Wherever they go, salukis command attention.
 They are graceful and elegant while also obviously swift and active.

-A saluki's temperament is often described as catlike as they love to find a comfy spot on the couch, sunbathe, and enjoy quality alone time.
-They are unfailingly loyal to their owners with a gentle demeanor but these dogs are not likely to follow you everywhere you go or come every time you call.
-They prefer to enjoy a more independent life and because they can run like the wind, you may find you can't just let your saluki roam off leash or go for hikes in open areas.
+A saluki's temperament is often described as catlike.
+They love to find a comfy spot on the couch, sunbathe, and enjoy quality alone time.
+Salukis are unfailingly loyal to their owners and have a gentle demeanor, but these dogs are not likely to follow you everywhere you go or come every time you call.
+They prefer to enjoy a more independent life, and because they can run like the wind, you may find you can't just let your saluki roam off-leash or go for hikes in open areas.

 "Salukis are athletes.
 They will do best with an active family—a family that wants to get out and do something, even in lousy weather," White says.

-Not a dog that will enjoy long days being kenneled, a saluki dog needs a relaxing home environment where they can stretch out and remain by your side when not out doing something adventurous.
+Not a dog that will enjoy long days being kenneled, a saluki dog needs a relaxing home environment where she can stretch out and remain by your side when she's not out doing something adventurous.
 These dogs enjoy a cuddle session and time on the couch watching TV but may find the movement and loudness of small children alarming.
 Although they may at times be rather aloof, their amiable personalities help make salukis great companions for families with older children or single-person homes.